cppinclude/cppinclude/README.md

 Show headers that are found in the search directories but that were not included in the source code.
-It often happens after refactoring when headers when include directives were removed from code and thefiles remained in place.
+It often happens after refactoring when headers when include directives were removed from code and the files remained in place.
 Example from [docs/examples/simple_example_with_unincluded_headers/](docs/examples/simple_example_with_unincluded_headers/)

 ```